RediSearch/RediSearch/docs/docs/reference/Vectors.md

 ## Querying vector fields

-You can use vector similarity queries in `FT.SEARCH` query command.
+You can use vector similarity queries in the `FT.SEARCH` query command.
 To use a vector similarity query, you must specify the option `DIALECT 2` in the command itself, or set the `DEFAULT_DIALECT` option to `2` or higher, by either using the command `FT.CONFIG SET` or when loading the `redisearch` module and passing it the argument `DEFAULT_DIALECT 2`.

 There are two types of vector queries: *KNN* and *range*: